 - Gestational diabetes in a previous pregnancy

-- Family history of diabetes
+Family history of type 2 diabetes

 - Previous delivery of a large baby

-- Sleep-disordered breathing—abnormal breathing during sleep ranging from snoring to sleep apnea
+Sleep-disordered breathing—abnormal breathing during sleep ranging from

 polycystic ovary syndrome

-- Eat a balanced diet.
+balanced diet.
 Do not skip meals.

 sizes at each meal.

-- Keep a record of your food intake.
-Share this with your doctor.
+- Keep a record of food intake.

 Blood Sugar Testing